catchhariharan/mqtt_sensors/esp8266_sensors_mqtt/README.md

 This IOT Project is Temperature monitoring system using MQTT and Publish to MQTT Broker.

-Features of this project.
+<B>Features of this project.</B>

-1. Customizable Wifi
+1. Customizable Wifi </BR>

-1.a.
-Included Tzapu Wifi Manager to make this device portable.
+a.
+Included Tzapu Wifi Manager to make this device portable. </BR>
-1.b.
-Device can be configured with push button (press > 3000ms) to re-start and configure new AP
+b.
+Device can be configured with push button (press > 3000ms) to re-start and configure new AP </BR>

-2. OTA
+2. OTA </BR>

-2.a.
-Included hallard/EspMQTTClient, changed qos to 1. (file is local here)
+Included hallard/EspMQTTClient, changed qos to 1. (file is local here) </BR>

-2.b.
-In browser type http://esp8266client.local
+In browser type http://esp8266client.local </BR>

-2.c.
-Username is MQTT username and MQTT password
+Username is MQTT username and MQTT password </BR>

-2.d.
-OTA can be performed using Firmware update
+OTA can be performed using Firmware update </BR>

-3. Modular design with different C++ files
+Modular design with different C++ files </BR>

-4. Used Digital Ocean droplet (Installed Debian and installed Mosquitto MQTT broker, Nodered) One can use Ubuntu or any linux
+3. Used Digital Ocean droplet (Installed Debian and installed Mosquitto MQTT broker, Nodered) One can use Ubuntu or any linux </BR>

-Components used:
+4. Components used: </BR>
 1. Esp8266 - 30 pin version
 2. DHT22 & 10K resistor (between Positive (+) and data pin (middle))
 3. MQ2